 Identity Access Management (IAM) is a collective term that covers business policies, processes, technologies, and products that are used to manage user identities and regulate user access within an organization.
 IAM frameworks help IT, managers, to control user access to the critical data within the organization.
 IAM systems can either be deployed on-premises or can be provided by a third-party vendor through a cloud-based subscription model or deployed in a hybrid model.

-IAM is a foundational security component, and its policies define:
+IAM is a foundational security component, and its defined policies are

 - How users are identified in a system;

 - How their roles are identified in a system and how they are assigned to the users;

 - Adding, removing, and updating individuals and their roles in the IAM system;